WHAT IS MOBILE PT?

 Mobile physical therapy means we bring the PT clinic to you in order to provide the most convenient option when it comes to care!
 A doctor of physical therapy will come to you to examine, diagnose, and treat your condition or injury giving you personalized care in the comfort of your home, office, gym, or wherever is convenient for you.

-We travel to Whitefish, Columbia Falls, and Kalispell to deliver one-on-one, outpatient physical therapy.
+We travel to Whitefish, Columbia Falls, Kalispell, now serving Bigfork, to deliver one-on-one, outpatient physical therapy.
 Our physical therapists are equipped with all the tools, equipment, and specialized techniques you would find in a typical outpatient clinic.

 WHAT WE TREAT

 We treat all conditions from sports injuries, women’s health to neurological disorders.

 Mobile physical therapy visits are especially

 beneficial immediately after orthopedic surgery, for older adults - including those who have mobility restrictions, student-athletes and women who are pregnant or postpartum.